jacob-alford/schemata-ts/docs/modules/generic/mapFromEntries.ts.md

 ---
-title: generic/optionFromNullable.ts
+title: generic/mapFromEntries.ts
-nav_order: 8
+nav_order: 6
 parent: Modules
 ---

-## optionFromNullable overview
+## mapFromEntries overview

-Represents a conversion from a nullable value to an Optional type
+Represents a ReadonlyMap converted from an expected array of entries.

-Added in v0.0.4
+Added in v1.0.0

 ---